marcmartin-prog/martins-auto-sales/content/buildings/lofted-garden-barn/index-1.md

   hobby.
 We can add a workbench and tool organizer for all your equipment.
 standardFeatures:
   - Double Barn Doors
-  - Your Choice of Colors
+  - Limited Choice of Colors
   - Shingle or Metal Roof
 galleryImages:
   - images/20211026_130155.jpg